Machine Learning applied to asteroid dynamics: Machine Learning

 \section{Machine Learning}

-Machine learning approaches are divided into three categories:
+Machine learning approaches used in applications to small bodies are divided into two main categories:

-\begin{enumerate} \item Supervised learning: The computer is presented with examples of entries.
-The goal is to learn a general rule that maps inputs to outputs. \item Unsupervised learning: no label is given to the learning algorithm, leaving you alone to find the structure at its entrance. \item Reinforcement learning: a computer program interacts with a dynamic environment.
-As it navigates the problem space, the program receives a return similar to the rewards, which it tries to maximize.
-We are not going to treat this part of machine learning in this work. \end{enumerate}
+\begin{enumerate} \item Supervised learning: ``The computer is presented with the task of learning a function that maps an input to an output based on example input-output pairs'' \citep{russel2010}. \item Unsupervised learning: no label is given to the learning algorithm, leaving the method alone to find the structure at its entrance \citep{Wang_2001}. \end{enumerate}

-$ML$ algorithms can either predict a label, and in this case we talk about {\it classification}, or a quantity, and in this case we have {\it regression}.
+Another category of $ML$, reinforcement learning, has not yet had applications in the area of interest of this work and will not be further discussed. $ML$ algorithms can either predict a label for {\it classification} problems, or a quantity, and in this case, one has {\it regression} problems.
 We will start our review by looking into supervised training algorithms.